About Some Client Authors Stopping Updates#

 - Set local China IP database (optional)

-Resolving Subscription Split Rules Issues#
+Solving Subscription Split Rules Issues#

 Online subscription conversion not only converts Shadowsocks, V2ray, and Trojan subscription links into subscription formats used by Clash, Stash, V2ray, Quantumult X, Surge, etc., but it also supports many advanced operations.
-However, this article will only aim for sufficient functionality, rather than exploring all its features.
+However, this article will only aim for sufficient functionality, rather than exploring all the features.

 Subscription Conversion Website#